lyy005/codon_alignment/README.md

-Performing codon alignment based on amino acid sequences: codon_alignment.pl
+# Performing codon-based alignment using coding sequences

 **Lastest version can be downloaded here:** https://github.com/lyy005/codon_alignment/releases

-**Features:**
+## Features:
  - Performing codon alignment for coding sequences (CDS)
  - Multiple alignment with MAFFT (executable mafft-linsi file needs to be added to current directory)
  - Customized the threshold for the percentage of non-gap basepairs in a multiple sequence alignment